SchlossLab/severe-CDI/paper/paper.md

 microbiome.

-prediction models based on EHR for whether infection occurs in the first place already in use. so how about predicting severity of infections to guide treatment? also models on EHR to predict adverse outcomes (Li, Rao).
+prediction models based on EHR for whether infection occurs in the first place already in use (Ötleş et al. 2023). so how about predicting severity of infections to guide treatment. also models on EHR to predict adverse outcomes (Li, Rao). serum-based biomarker model (Dieterle mbio 2020).
 OTUs vs EHRs to predict severity.
 CDI severity prediction models could be deployed to screen patients at risk and guide clinicians to consider prescribing a different course of treatment.
 When paired with treatment options that may reduce risk of severity, deploying prediction